tuvokki/tuvokki.github.com/_posts/2015-06-01-Lets-make-more-blogs.md

 nano.db.create('articles');
 ```

-but I have done this already in https://[your-couchdb-instance].smileupps.com/_utils/fauxton/.
+but I have done this already in `https://[your-couchdb-instance].smileupps.com/_utils/fauxton/` (just add `/_utils/fauxton/` to the base url of your CouchDB instance).
 Head over there and create a database and paste in the name to use it:

 ```javascript
 var articles = nano.db.use('articles');